 In late 2000, after much hiking around in the desert looking at many pieces of property, Pyramid decided on two locations, now our Speedway and Rita Ranch locations, which opened one month apart in 2002.

 In early 2003, the Pyramid membership approved a change in the by-laws to expand and serve people living in areas near its branches.
 As we celebrated our 75th Anniversary in November of 2004, Pyramid's membership topped 7,200 and assets totaled more than $64 million.

 From the days of manual accounting and dividends calculated on adding machines, Pyramid has invested significant resources in technology making it easier than ever to serve our members when and where they need it.
 Today, all Pyramid's branches are linked via a computer network.
-Members have 24/7 access over the phone, online through our e*Teller service and across the country at CO-OP ATMs.
-And our affiliation with the CU Service Centers shared branching network allows our members to walk into branches across the world and continue to do their banking with Pyramid.
+Members have 24/7 access via online and mobile banking, text banking, voice banking, online loan applications, and across the country at CO-OP shared branch locations and ATMs.

-As we look to what's in store for Pyramid over the next 75 years, we see a bright future.
+As we look to what's in store for Pyramid FCU over the next 75 years, we see a bright future!